Art and fame are inextricably linked.

 Meanwhile, this process is only one amongst countless symptoms of the latest wave of digitalization.
 While the complexity and depth of the current phase of the information revolution are only barely scratched by the analytical tools at our disposal, the enormous acceleration brought about by the combination of new communication devices and social media is being felt in all spheres of human activity.
 The ripples of this tectonic shift reach from obscure internet subcultures influencing the US presidential elections, to viral memes questioning the hegemonic value system, up to radical new ways of conceiving socialization, sexuality and the self.

-The exhibition project “Internet Famous” intends to explore these complex interconnections, following the questions raised by the shifting relationship between establishment and subcultures, new and old hierarchies, declining and emerging forms of power and counter-power.
+The exhibition project “Internet Famous” intends to explore this complex interconnections, following the questions raised by the shifting relationship between establishment and subcultures, new and old hierarchies, declining and emerging forms of power and counter-power.

 We want to invite all interested artists and creators to participate in our exploration of fame in the age of internet.